 - Man-Eating Plant: The plants in the valley where Anakin and Obi-Wan go to get the riksa root.
 In Jaybo Hood's words:"Don't touch the vines. [...]
 Because the plants don't like it, and they have big, sharp teeth."

 - "No. Just...
-No" Reaction: Rex, on training Jar Jar Binks to use a blaster:"I am not training him."
+No" Reaction: Rex has this reaction toward training Jar Jar Binks to use a blaster:"I am not training him."

-- Plot Hole: In the previous episode, the Jedi and clones blasted large entry holes into the lab while attacking it.
-This episode, they're nowhere to be seen as the airborne Blue Shadow Virus fills the lab.
+- Plot Hole: In the previous episode, the Jedi and Clone Troopers blasted large entry holes into the lab while attacking it.
+In this episode, they're nowhere to be seen as the airborne Blue Shadow Virus fills the lab.

-- Tainted Veins: Everyone who gets the Blue Shadow Virus develops dark blue veins across their skin.
-The clone troopers look particularly bad — as in, Rex's face turns the same colours as his armour.
-That kind of bad.
+- Tainted Veins: Everyone who gets infected with the Blue Shadow Virus develops dark blue veins across their skin.
+The Clone Troopers look particularly bad as in, Rex's face turns the same colors as his armour.
+Its that kind of bad.

-- Tempting Fate: Upon hearing the alarm signalling that one of the virus containers is missing, a clone trooper comments that he doesn't want to be around if the droids set it off.
-Naturally, he and the other trooper he was patrolling with are in the room when Vindi's LEP droid sets off a virus bomb.
+- Tempting Fate: Upon hearing the alarm signalling that one of the virus containers is missing, a Clone Trooper comments that he doesn't want to be around if the droids set it off.
+Naturally, he and the other Clone Trooper he's patrolling with are in the room when Vindi's LEP droid sets off a virus bomb.

-- Trapped in Containment: Padmé, Ahsoka, Rex, Jar Jar and several clone troopers are stuck inside when the lab seals itself after the detonation of the virus bomb.
-Padmé and Jar Jar have hazmat suits, but hers ends up getting damaged; and the clone troopers' helmets can't filter out the virus.
-On top of all this, there are still some battle droids inside, who are attempting to leave heedless of the threat the virus poses to Naboo.
+- Trapped in Containment: Padmé, Ahsoka, Rex, Jar Jar, and several Clone Troopers are stuck inside when the lab seals itself after the detonation of the virus bomb.
+Padmé and Jar Jar have hazmat suits, but the formers own ends up getting damaged and the Clone Troopers' helmets can't filter out the virus.
+On top of all this, there are still some Battle Droids inside, who are attempting to leave heedless of the threat the virus poses to Naboo.